-I am reading some wonderful papers on the Measurement Problem.
+I am reading some papers on the Measurement Problem.

 What strikes me is how measurement is visualized.
 It is visualized as taking place in a laboratory.
-The system – an isolated entangled state – encounters a macroscopic measuring device.
+The system – an isolated state – encounters a macroscopic measuring device.
 In doing so the Hilbert Spaces of the two become entangled.
-Somehow a pointer state of the device must result.
-This is the scheme set down by von Neumann in 1932 and lucidly explained and expanded upon by Schlosshauer in a well written review article.
+A pointer state of the device signals the system’s state.
+This is the scheme set down by von Neumann in 1932 and explained and expanded upon by Schlosshauer in a review article.
 Another gripping article is by Geoffrey Sewell, who says, effectively, that there is no measurement problem.

 But is measurement about laboratories?